typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/dot-notation.md

 ```

 If the TypeScript compiler option `noPropertyAccessFromIndexSignature` is set to `true`, then the above code is always allowed, even if `allowIndexSignaturePropertyAccess` is `false`.

+## When Not To Use It

+If you specifically want to use both member access kinds for stylistic reasons, or don't wish to enforce one style over the other, you can avoid this rule.

+However, keep in mind that inconsistent style can harm readability in a project.
+We recommend picking a single option for this rule that works best for your project.